You can request information from us under the Official Information Act 1982 and the Privacy Act 2020.

 Maintaining confidentiality under the revenue laws

-We have a responsibility to protect the integrity of the the tax system and refer to it for all IR information disclosure requests.
+We have a responsibility to protect the integrity of the tax system and refer to it for all IR information disclosure requests.